jembi/opencrvs-fhir-templates/README.md

-# OpenCRVS FHIR Templates
+# OpenCRVS FHIR API and Templates

+This repository contains the proposed FHIR API for use in the OpenCRVS system.
+It is a work in progress and will continue to evolve, however, it has reached a level of maturity.

+It describes both the sub-set of the FHIR RESTful API that is used (along with a few custom endpoint) as ell as the some FHIR templates that map out the data needed for CRVS birth and death events.

+## Submitting CRVS events

-There are two methods to store a CRVS event.
+There are two methods to submit a CRVS event to the system.
 One using the MHD profile for FHIR and simpler method where FHIR documents are posted directly to the FHIR API.

+### 1. Direct FHIR document submission

+Using this option you can submit the FHIR document (E.g. **[fhir-document.jsonc template](birth-registration/fhir-document.jsonc)**) directly to the `/fhir` endpoint and it will be processed in the same way as the MHD document below, except document manifests and document references aren't created and a full binary copy of the submitted document isn't captured for record keeping.
+This method is useful for a simpler integration where the additional metadata and standardization that the MHD profile provides isn't necessary.

-## 1. MHD option
+### 2. MHD option

-Using this option a new event can be sent by submitting a **[FHIR MHD transaction bundle](mhd-transaction.jsonc)** (this conforms to the Mobile Health Document profile) to Hearth containing 3 things along with some optional resources:
+Using this option a new event can be sent by submitting a **[FHIR MHD transaction bundle](birth-registration/mhd-transaction.jsonc)** (this conforms to the Mobile Health Document profile by IHE) to Hearth containing 3 things along with some optional resources:

   1. **The document manifest** - describes the purpose of the document and it's context (links to patient, practitioner etc)
   2. **The document reference** (referenced by the document mainfest) - describes where to find the document, the `content.attachment.url` property will reference the binary reference below
   3. **The Binary resource** (referenced by the document reference)
   4. **Any other resources** that are referenced in the bundle link patient

-The binary resource will contain a base64 encoded version of the **[fhir-document.jsonc template](fhir-document.jsonc)** depending on the event we are sending.
+The binary resource will contain a base64 encoded version of the **[fhir-document.jsonc template](birth-registration/fhir-document.jsonc)** depending on the event we are sending.
 It also contains references to related resources from the document manifest like patient and encounter.

-## 2. Direct FHIR document submission

-Using this option you can submit the FHIR document (E.g. **[fhir-document.jsonc template](fhir-document.jsonc)**) directly to the `/fhir` endpoint and it will be process in the same way as the above except document manifests and document references aren't created and a full binary copy of the submitted document isn't captured for record keeping.
-This method is useful for a simpler integration where the additional metadata from the MHD profile isn't necessary.

 ## Document processing

-Hearth will process FHIR document submitted both by the MHD methods and the direct submission method and it will store the individual resources listed in those documents.
-Those resources are then available using normal FHIR queries and operations.
+Hearth will process FHIR document submitted both by the MHD methods and the direct submission method and it will store the individual resources listed in those documents induvidually.
+Those resources are then available using normal FHIR queries and update operations.

 # Data specification

 Below we explore the type of data we need to store for each type of event and how they map to FHIR resources.
 The templates in this repository then expand on this to show how they may be constructed.

 ## Birth Notification

+This is used to notify the OpenCRVS system that a birth (or death) has occurred somewhere and it should followed up on.
+This information is not considered formal and is just used so that system can report enough information (such as contact details and location) so they event can be followed up by a CRVS official.

 Data captured: